EvaLiisaHeinmaa/Projekt_Andmetehnika/README.md

 **Sharing Apache Superset dashboard**

-Export your dashboard as a zip file from Superset
+- Export your dashboard as a zip file from Superset

-Commit the file to Guthub
+- Commit the file to Github

-Clone the repository
+- Clone the repository/or download it directly from Github repository

-Superset
+- Open Superset

-Insert the zip-file
+- Import Superset Dashboard zip-file (no need to unzip it)